 The Markha Valley is one of the most popular trekking routes in Ladakh along the Markha River, a tributary of Ladakh.
 With Sculpted canyons, marvelous rock formations, snow laden peaks and Buddhist gompas, Markha is one of the least explored yet stunning regions of Ladakh.

-A tri-armed valley located north east of Ladakh, Nubra separates the Ladakh and Karakoram ranges of the Himalayas.
-A high altitude cold desert with an average altitude of around 3000 metres, Nubra offers stunning sceneries with green oasis villages, monasteries, sand dunes, boulder fields and harsh arid mountains.
+A tri-armed valley located northeast of Ladakh, Nubra separates the Ladakh and Karakoram ranges of the Himalayas.
+A high altitude cold desert with an average altitude of around 3000 meters, Nubra offers stunning sceneries with green oasis villages, monasteries, sand dunes, boulder fields and harsh arid mountains.